-- A non-canonical quorum sensing regulator of virulence in Burkholderia pseudomallei, Josephine Chandler, Molecular Biosciences, University of Kansas
+- Antibiotic-induced virulence in Burkholderia pseudomallei, Josephine Chandler, Molecular Biosciences, University of Kansas

 - Alternative functions for γδ T cells in the immune response to Mycobacterium, Jodi McGill, Diagnostic Medicine/Pathobiology, College of Veterinary Medicine, Kansas State University

-- Understanding the mechanobiology of stem cells in a microengineered 3D cardiac tissue environment with cardiomyopathy, Arghya Paul, Chemical & Petroleum Engineering, University of Kansas
+- Role of biomechanical cues for stem cell based myocardial infarction therapy, Arghya Paul, Chemical & Petroleum Engineering, University of Kansas

 Current Pilot Projects